Skogarmadr/bachelor-thesis/chapters/06-protocol.md

 ### Transactions

-All the transactions are described in figure \ref{fig:transactions}.
+All the transactions are described in figure \ref{fig:list_transactions}.

 #### Funding transaction